AbukoS/auth_boiler/README.md

 [Django-rest-auth](https://django-rest-auth.readthedocs.io/en/latest/) doesn't lag behind as it also provides a set of REST API endpoints for Authentication and Registration.

 ### Semantic UI-React
-[Semantic UI](https://react.semantic-ui.com/)Semantic UI is a react library for theming websites.
+[Semantic UI](https://react.semantic-ui.com/) is a react library for theming websites.
 Semantic UI enables building websites with fast and concise HTML, along with a complete mobile responsive experience.
 Semantic UI also offers an assortment of resusable components that really speed up the web development process